AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Console functions/Quick diagnosis.md

 ## Enter the page for the feature

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, click **Browser Monitoring**.
+2. In the left-side navigation pane, click **Browser Monitoring**.
 On the **Browser Monitoring** page, click the name of the application that you want to view.

-2. In the upper-right corner of the page, click **One-click diagnosis**.
+3. In the upper-right corner of the page, click **One-click diagnosis**.

-3. On the **Diagnostic Report** page, view the diagnostic report.
+4. On the **Diagnostic Report** page, view the diagnostic report.

 ## JS error logs